jtann5/csci538-tsp/README.md

 This .tsp file format is based off the [TSPLIB](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/) format.

 ## Dataset
 The dataset used to test algorithms was randomly generated using the generate_data.py script.
-The tsp5, tsp10, tsp20, and tsp30 directories include 50 TSP instances each with 5, 10, 20, and 30 nodes per instances, respectively.
+The tsp5, tsp10, tsp20, and tsp30 directories include 50 TSP instances each with 5, 10, 20, and 30 nodes, respectively.
 This dataset was used for testing each algorithm to ensure replicability and validity.

 ## Results